 Why did the Government delayed their proposals until 2020?

 The simple answer again is cost.
 As this article will go on to explain, the cap would not benefit many people, but the cost of implementation was in the billions.
 Why?
 The system was unwieldy and bureaucratic.

 What are the new rules?

 This is a “first the good news” story.
-The good news is that the Government had embraced both of Dilnot’s key proposals, but now seemingly deferred indefinitely.
-The cap was to be much higher than Dilnot proposed at £72,000, but the asset threshold was to be £118,000 (to allow for inflation between July 2011 and April 2016).
+The good news is that the Government has re-embraced both of Dilnot’s key proposals.
+The cap is to be much higher than Dilnot proposed at £86,000, but the asset threshold is to be held at £100,000 (so, no allowance for inflation since July 2011).
 Okay, so what’s the bad news?
-The bad news is in two stages; firstly, how the cap would have been applied and, secondly, what income would be deemed to be generated by assets at or below the £118,000 threshold.
+The bad news is in two stages; firstly, how the cap will be applied and, secondly, what income would be deemed to be generated by assets at or below the £100,000 threshold.

 How would the £86,000 cap work?

 The Government (and Dilnot) differentiated between “care” costs and “board & lodging” costs, with only the former counting towards the cap.
 In the proposals, the Government suggested the board & lodging component should be a universal £12,000 per annum, with no regional variation, which is the equivalent of £200 per week.
 The care component is then calculated by reference to the maximum amount the Local Authority will pay a Care Home or Nursing Home for someone who is receiving such funding.

 These limits do have marked regional variations, as the following calculations (2013 prices) show: